 Often, depending on what kind of look you want your books to have, you can even purchase very low-priced equipment that will allow you to produce your books entirely on your own, using a staple-stitch, a coil, or a plastic comb for the binding.
 Those bindings are becoming more and more popular.
 And when well-done, some of those bindings actually hold together better than many of the cheaply produced “perfect-bound” paperbacks.

 One other thought worth mentioning here is that collaboration can be a wonderful thing.
 If you find yourself just too timid to step out in the beginning — or if even the lesser expensive channels are just too much for your pocket book right now — you might consider combining your efforts with those of a fellow author or photographer.
 A combination of photographs and inspiring words that match them makes a pretty impressive book.
 Or a collection of short stories from the pen of two completely different kinds of writers offers readers a greater variety in one book than one writer alone can offer.

-Another publishing avenue that has worked for some authors is to offer their work (whether short stories, essays, or novels broken up into chapters) to periodicals.
+Another publishing avenue that has worked for some authors is to offer their work (whether short stories, essays, poems, or novels broken up into chapters) to periodicals.
 Many a great novel has seen its first audience via the pages of a magazine or newspaper that offered the story one chapter at a time, and then went on to win itself a place on the best-seller lists.
-There are also multiple online magazines that offer stories/articles by free-lance writers, and like e-books, they are definitely here to stay.
+There are also multiple online magazines that offer stories/articles by free-lance writers, and like e-books, online periodicals are definitely here to stay.